OmkarKirpan/pptxTrans/memory-bank/activeContext.md

   - Scalability as new features are added
   - Prevention of large, monolithic state objects
   - Selective subscriptions for performance optimization

-- **Persistence Strategy:** For offline support, planning to:
-  - Use localStorage for web and AsyncStorage for mobile
-  - Implement custom serialization/deserialization for complex objects
-  - Add version control for handling schema changes
-  - Selectively persist only necessary state to avoid performance issues

 - **Architecture Choice:** The decision to use separate microservices for PPTX processing and audit logging is confirmed as the right approach.
 This provides better separation of concerns, scalability, and language-specific optimizations.